nschultze/CS577/README.md

-This is the GitHub repository for my CS577 Homework.
+This is the GitHub repository for my CS577 Deep Learning Homework.